konnavasil/Freshwater-Eutrophication-CFs/README.md

 8. RCP = 6.0 and GCM = MIROC5

 The user should define the scenario at the beginning of the code.
-The user should define the year(s) of analysis.
-Years range from 2021 till 2099.
-All results are saved as .nc files in the results folder.
+All characterization factors are saved as .nc files.
-Intermediate results, such as advection, retantion, water use rates, are also saved as separate files.
-Final characterization factors are saved in the CFs folder.
+Intermediate results, such as advection, retantion, water use rates, can also be saved as separate files.
-Results are saved as "{Result}0.5{RCP}{GCM}{year}.nc".
+Results are saved as "{Variable}_{RCP}_{GCM}_{year}.nc"
-Important note: calculations are time expensive for each scenario/year due to extensive loops